Bill FosterWilliam Hendrick Foster

 Inducted to the Hall of Fame in: 1996

 Primary position: Pitcher

-Foster starred for his brother’s Chicago American Giants through much of the twenties, helping the team to pennants in 1926, ’27, and ’33.
+Foster starred for his brother’s Chicago American Giants through much of the 1920s, helping the team to pennants in 1926, ’27, and ’33.
 The 1926 season and postseason may have been his greatest.
 He won 26 consecutive games (both league and non-league games) during the season.
 In the playoff between the Giants and the first half-season winning Kansas City Monarchs, the Giants needed to win both games to take the pennant.
-Foster started and won both games of the doubleheader, both against future hall-of-Famer Bullet Rogan.
+Foster started and won both games of the doubleheader, both against future Hall of Famer Bullet Rogan.

 Foster was the winning pitcher for the West in the first East-West All-Star Game, going the distance against a formidable opposing lineup.
 He appeared in the midsummer classic again the following year.
 Foster briefly served as a player-manager in 1931 for the American Giants, but resigned in order to concentrate on pitching.
 He played winter ball in Cuba and California.

 Foster was dean of men and baseball coach at Alcorn State College from 1960 until he passed away on Sept.
 16, 1978.
 He was elected to the Baseball Hall of Fame in 1996.